Amir-DataEngineer/STM-transit-intelligence-radar/README.md

 An end-to-end Microsoft Fabric transit intelligence project for STM Montréal.

-This project combines Microsoft Fabric, Eventhouse, KQL, Lakehouse processing, GTFS, Python, FastAPI, and Leaflet to create an animated transit radar for bus movement and estimated metro movement.
+This project combines Microsoft Fabric, Eventhouse, KQL, Lakehouse processing, GTFS, Python, FastAPI, and Leaflet to create an animated transit radar for bus movement and live metro movement.

 ## Project Overview